 1. Raise the hold-down fully, and engage lift cylinder safety props.

-Stop engine and remove key from ignition before leaving operator's seat for any reason.
-A child or even a pet could engage an idling machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.

 2. Remove two screws (A) and remove center access cover (B).